Ph.D. in Educational Psychology: Emphasis in Learning Design & Technology

-Ph.D. students in Educational Psychology with a specialization in Learning Design Technology graduate with:
+Ph.D. students in Educational Psychology with an emphasis in Learning Design & Technology will graduate with:

 Research in this field focuses on the use of emerging technologies in the design of innovative educational materials.
-Faculty mentors work with students to develop a program of study tailored to their research interests.
-This includes opportunities to assist in faculty-led research projects.
+Faculty mentors work with students to develop a program of study tailored to their research interests, including opportunities to assist in faculty-led research projects.
 These typically result in conference presentations and co-authorship on journal publications.
 Students can also gain college-level teaching experience through an apprenticeship with a faculty member.

-The program is highly valued by employers, and our graduates find their skills in great demand.
-Graduates of the doctoral program find employment as:
+Our program is highly valued by employers; our graduates find their skills in great demand, and have gone on to employment as:

 Degree: Ph.D. in Educational Psychology

 Degrees Offered: Doctor of Philosophy (Ph.D.)

 Select School of Education and update credit hours.

 Frequently Asked Questions

 Yes.
 This fee may be waived only in exceptional cases for low-income applicants and McNair Scholars.
 To receive the waiver, you must submit an awards letter from your current school’s financial aid office showing the award of a Pell Grant.
 Your Student Aid Report (SAR) from a current FAFSA can also be submitted to show financial need.
 McNair Scholars must submit a letter from their McNair Program Director verifying their status as a McNair Scholar in good standing to receive the fee waiver.
 Submit this information to firstname.lastname@example.org and include your major of interest and term of application.
 Waiver of the $90 international application fee is not available.